asdian/CS1.6-Tuts/AMXModX-Scripts.md

-# Into AMX Mod X Scripts
+# Into AMX Mod X Scripting
-Below is tutorials of setting up workspace for .amxx scripts.
+Below is tutorials of setting up workspace for AMX Mod X scripting.

 > [!NOTE]
 > [About AMX Mod X](https://www.amxmodx.org/about.php)